 "The League of Women Voters of Iowa believes voting is a right, not a privilege.
 We support free, fair and accessible elections, and believe that no person or group should face legal, economic or administrative discrimination.
 We oppose any form of voting restrictions, while continuing the dialogue to improve Iowa’s voting process."

 Look here for a review of the most recent changes to Iowa's Voting Laws, contact information, and lots of links to answer your questions about voting.

 Polls are open 7:00 a.m. till 9:00 p.m. on November 5

 Need to find contact information on someone serving in the Legislature in Des Moines?

 Here is a list of our Black Hawk Legislators in the Iowa House:

 Once you locate the legislator you're looking for, notice that when you hover above his or her name in the list, you see a picture of the legislator.
 Clicking on his or her name takes you to a page with more complete information about that person, including committee assignments, contact information, and a chance to sign up for a newsletter.

 Looking for a digital copy of our List of Elected Officials?

-Look below: the Bremer County Brochure 2018 is the list for Bremer County.
+Look above: the Bremer County Brochure 2020 is the list for Bremer County.